mckaziu/api-poc/README.md

 2. Run tests.
 Enter `tests` directory, run `pytest --port=PORT` where `PORT` is the port used by the server.

+**Note**

+Currently the database is not recreated between test runs + the tests assume that `demo.db` has at least one row.

+Until this is fixed, please do manual inserts between test runs if you need to re-populate the db, e.g.

+`INSERT INTO "main"."test"("ID","X","Y") VALUES (1,1.1,2.2);`

 # Contents

 ## API